Limits and Derivatives

 Left-Hand and Right-Hand Limits – Class 11 Limits and Derivatives

-When learning limits and derivatives class 11, it’s important to know how a function behaves when the input gets close to a particular value from different directions.
+When learning limits and derivatives in class 11, it’s important to know how a function behaves when the input gets close to a particular value from different directions.
 This is where left-hand limits and right-hand limits are used.
-They help us understand the behavior of functions as the variable approaches a point from either smaller or larger values.
+They help us understand the behaviour of functions as the variable approaches a point from either smaller or larger values.

 The left-hand limit, written as $ \lim_{x \to a^{-}} f(x) $, describes how the function $f(x)$ behaves when $x$ gets closer to $a$ from values smaller than $a$.
 In other words, we are observing what happens to the function when $x$ approaches $a$ from the left side of the number line.